django-cms/djangocms-snippet/README.rst

 **django CMS Snippet** provides a plugin for `django CMS <http://django-cms.org>`_ to inject HTML, CSS or JavaScript snippets into your website.

-This addon is compatible with `Aldryn <http://aldryn.com>`_ and is also available on the `django CMS Marketplace <https://marketplace.django-cms.org/en/addons/browse/djangocms-snippet/>`_ for easy installation.
+This addon is compatible with `Divio Cloud <http://divio.com>`_ and is also available on the `django CMS Marketplace <https://marketplace.django-cms.org/en/addons/browse/djangocms-snippet/>`_ for easy installation.